Trial of Joan of Arc: Fourteenth session: Saturday, March 17, 1431 (morning)

-In nearly the last session, Joan answers questions about her Saintly voices as well as wearing men's clothes.
-Joan explains that St. Catherine and St. Margaret ″love what God loves and hate what God hates.″ According to the text, Joan believed that the English would be beaten as punishment for their sins.
-This session focuses on Joan's military career as well as if she herself was worshipped.
-She refuses to answer some of the questions posed by her inquisitors about her banner and sword, but explains to them that she had already answered these questions, something that she repeatedly does throughout the entirety of her trial.
+In nearly the last session, Joan answered questions about her Saintly voices as well as wearing men's clothes.
+In response to the question of whether she thought her Saints hated the English, Joan replied, ″They love what God loves and hate what God hates.″ Upon being asked whether God hated the English, Joan responded that she did not know, but believed that the English would be beaten as punishment for their sins.
+This session focused on Joan's military career as well as if she herself was worshipped.
+She refused to answer some of the questions posed by her inquisitors about her banner and sword, but explained to them that she had already answered these questions, something that she repeatedly did throughout the entirety of her trial.

 Fifteenth session: Saturday, March 17, 1431 (afternoon)

-In the final section of her trial, Joan is questioned about her banner.
-The inquisitors imply that the banner is the reason that she had been victorious in battle, but Joan gives all credit to God.
+In the final session of her trial, Joan was questioned about her banner.
+The inquisitors implied that the banner was the reason that she had been victorious in battle, but Joan gave all credit to God.
 Joan had told her inquisitors that Saints Margaret and Catherine gave her the banner though it was provided by God.
-She explains that all of the symbolism and the wording was all in respect to God.
-Joan is asked whether she had been in contact with any fairies, why she looked at her ring before battle, and why the banner was present at the Dauphin's coronation.
-This is where accusations of Joan being a witch are more focused.
+She explained that all the symbolism and the wording was in respect to God.
+Joan was asked whether she had been in contact with any fairies, why she looked at her ring before battle, and why the banner was present at the Dauphin's coronation.
+This was where accusations of Joan being a witch were more focused.

 Ordinary trial

 The ordinary, or regular, trial of Joan began on March 26, the day after Palm Sunday, with the drawing up of the 70 articles, later summarized in a 12 article indictment.
-If Joan refused to answer them, she would be said to have admitted them.
+If Joan refused to answer them, she would have been said to have admitted them.
 On the following day, the articles were read aloud and Joan was questioned in French.
 The next two days, the extensive list of charges were then read to her in French.
 The Ordinary Trial concluded on May 24 with the abjuration.

 Abjuration

 On May 24, Joan was taken to a scaffold set up in the cemetery next to Saint-Ouen Church, and told that she would be burned immediately unless she signed a document renouncing her visions and agreeing to stop wearing soldiers' clothing.
-Faced with immediate execution, she agreed to give up this clothing and sign the abjuration document.
+Faced with immediate execution, she agreed to give up the clothing and sign the abjuration document.

 Execution

-On May 28, Joan recanted her previous abjuration, donned men's apparel once more.
-When asked, she also admitted to listening to her voices again.
+On May 28, Joan recanted her previous abjuration, and donned men's apparel once more.
+When asked, she admitted to listening to her voices again.
 She was accused of relapsing into heresy, and sentenced to be executed.
-"Only those who had relapsed – that is, those who having once adjured their errors returned to them – could be condemned to death by a tribunal of the Inquisition and delivered for death."
+"Only those who had relapsed—that is, those who having once abjured their errors returned to them—could be condemned to death by a tribunal of the Inquisition and delivered for death."

 On May 30, 1431, Joan of Arc was burned at the stake at the Old Marketplace in Rouen.